-Yes, a portion of the road will need to be closed for one to two weeks - and this will be clearly communicated in advance.
+A portion of the road will need to be closed for 4-5 weeks - and this will be clearly communicated in advance.
 However, the intention is that most of the work will be done under temporary traffic light systems to enable the road to stay open for the majority of the time.